-Case-based courses are currently available for paediatric haematology/oncology and neonatal preterm, with further specialty courses to follow in the first half of 2018.
-These will include neonatal alloimmune thrombocytopenia, paediatric major haemorrhage, paediatric surgical and paediatric iron-deficiency anaemia.
+Case-based courses are currently available for paediatric haematology/oncology, neonatal preterm, fetal neonatal alloimmune thrombocytopenia with further specialty courses to follow.
+These will include paediatric major haemorrhage, paediatric surgical and paediatric iron-deficiency anaemia.
 Specific learning objectives for each specialty course will be found on the Introduction page of the course.

 The first of these courses were released in March 2018, with further specialty modules to follow.

 The content is based on current clinical guidelines, other evidence-based material and/or expert opinion.
 We regularly review our courses to reflect any changes in these source materials.